 2. Use A Sleeping Bag For Toddlers

 Human beings never actually forget the sensation of the womb.
 It is ingrained in our brains deep down and forms the basis of many instinctual habits.
-For toddlers, the instinctual memories are even fresher in the mind, and you can use this to your advantage when it comes to putting your child to sleep peacefully.
+For toddlers, the instinctual memories are even fresher in mind, and you can use this to your advantage when it comes to putting your child to sleep peacefully.

 A sleeping bag for toddlers is a perfect way to emulate the feeling of being in a womb for your toddler.
 This lets them feel more at rest and has the added advantage of keeping their arms and legs comfortably wrapped up.
 This can prevent the nightly escape game for most young toddlers, although we cannot vouch for the more dexterous individuals.